jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 - Roadtrip!
 Had a really fun roadtrip with Anson, Joss, and Jaclyn from SF to LA.
 Stopped at a million beaches, observed some stunning sunsets, surfed for the first time, ate great food, and sang lots of songs.
 Learned about 'Surfboard' by Cody Simpson which was the trip themesong.
 - On July 25th, I heard back from Protocol Labs and got my first large grant for 20k for the next 4 months!!!
 	- I think this support will mean a lot for the project.
 Protocol Labs is incredibly values aligned and they have some of the brightest minds thinking about similar problems.
 Even just being in an environment where I know I can expect feedback from these people (not to mention financial support) feels like a major milestone
+	- I really loved how they have an RFP-000 which is an 'open-call' for research that may not fall any other current category
 	- They are strongly encourage I have more 'traditional' research outputs, which I think makes a lot of sense!
 This will give me more exposure to the more 'academic' side of research as
 		- An open-access paper or brief technical report (e.g. submitted to arXiv)
 	    - An open-source code library with good documentation